danielwidhiarto/FoodTastic/README.md

 ## Usage

-- **Explore Foods**: Browse the extensive catalog of foods from different regions and cultures.
+- **Explore Foods**: Browse the extensive catalogue of foods from different regions and cultures.

 - **View Food Details**: Access detailed information about each food, including images, ingredients, and cooking methods.